avaneev/prvhash/README.md

 initial states of its `lcg` state variable (or `Seed`, which is mostly equivalent at initialization stage) produce practically unrelated random number sequences, permitting to use PRVHASH for PRNG-based simulations.

-How does it work?
-First of all, this PRNG system, represented by the core hash function, does not work with numbers in a common sense: it works with [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), or random sequences of bits.
-The current "expression" of system's overall internal entropy - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a random value.
-Such multiplication changes the `Seed` into a logarithmic-like distribution, dividing (in distribution sense) its lower and higher parts.
-The `Seed` is then updated by a mix of its own bit-reversed version, `lcg`'s value, the hash word produced on previous rounds, and the message.
-The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal entropy; message's distribution becomes irrelevant.

 In essence, the hash function generates a continuous pseudo-random number sequence, and returns the final part of the sequence as a result.
 The message